WASSUP is an award-winning youth social action project delivered by 30 young women in Ipswich with three principle aims:

 - Toolkit endorsed by Suffolk Safeguarding Board and forms part of Suffolk Child Sexual Exploitation Plan

 - Submitted evidence to various Government departments, interviewed MP for the BBC and have won a number of awards

-In 2018, WASSUP have been asked to develop two new concepts using their social action model in addition to their core toolkit activities:
+In 2018, WASSUP were asked to develop two new concepts using their social action model in addition to their core toolkit activities:

 - Engage boys in Ipswich to create their own toolkit on similar issues based on Astra’s brother for future delivery in schools.
 This now is a project itself, called ‘We Are Patrick’.

 - Trial a safe pathway for young women in Ipswich supported by volunteer mentors working in partnership with Suffolk County Council.

 CONTACT US ON 01473 418035 OR EMAIL

 This is research initiative to tell the story of WASSUP.

 WASSUP participants are being surveyed for their views and experiences.
 Some are then being interviewed, and key volunteers and facilitators are being asked to give their perspectives.